codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/2display-data/README.md

 1. Copy the img folder from this README folder into your projects **/src/assets** directory.
 We will use this for albums.
 Where the album id is 1 the image is 1.jpg.

-1. For the **src** paths of each card, do not use property binding - just use the nral src and set the path by using interpolation to the corresponding image, example:
+1. For the **src** paths of each card, do not use property binding - just use the normal src and set the path by using interpolation to the corresponding image, example:

    ```
      src = "assets/img/{{ albumsArray[0].id }}.jpg"